Brutalist Wrought Iron Wall Lamp

 Almost always said that these lamps are a design of Tom Ahlström & Hans Ehrich, the two founders of A&E Design, founded in Sweden in 1968.
 It is a HOAX.
 They got nothing to do with these lamps.
 In fact, to say the least, they are not amused that they are always connected with these lamps.

 Over the years I found these lamps with labels from Steen & Steen AS from Norway.
 Also Kaiser Leuchten and Marbach Leuchten from Germany sold these lamps.
+In Spain it was JB Lamparas.
 And probably also some other companies.

 A few years ago I came across a 1970s catalogue of JB Lamparas on Todocolection, a Spanish sales website.
 All these lamps appeared in it.
 Unfortunately the catalogue was already sold.

 The JB Lamparas company must be long gone, no information to be found.
 Do you know more about this company?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.